snewcomer/ember-short-number/README.md

 ember-short-number
 ==============================================================================

-Short number formatting based on cldr locale data.
-Particularly useful for statistical data, showing financial numbers in charts, and abbreviating number of ratings.
+Short number formatting based on CLDR locale data.
+Particularly useful for __statistical data__, showing financial numbers in __charts__, and __abbreviating number of ratings__ across a range of languages.

 - `1234` is converted to `1K` in English
 - `101234` is converted to `101K` in English and `101.1K` if need 1 significant digit